custom-components/sensor.owlintuition/README.md

 # OWL Intuition

-A set of sensors to integrate the OWL Intuition devices network
+A set of sensors to integrate the OWL Intuition network receivers with Home Assistant.

 ## Installation Methods
 There are two methods for installation: